Arjun-G-Ravi/AI-Notes/04_NLP/11_Sequence model searching.md

 Beam search algorithm is an extension of the more basic greedy search method and is designed to find the most likely sequence of tokens in a probabilistic model, considering a broader range of possibilities by using a heuristic.
 It maintains a "beam width" parameter, which limits the number of candidate sequences to consider at each step.
 Beam width of one is the greedy algorithm

 ![Alt text](<Screenshot from 2023-10-28 20-35-08.png>)
+#### Algorithm
+---

-- Start with an initial sequence and create a set of candidate sequences (the "beam") with a limited size (the beam width).
+1. Start with an initial sequence and create a set of candidate sequences (the "beam") with a limited size (the beam width).
-- At each step, generate possible next tokens for each sequence in the beam.
+2. At each step, generate possible next tokens for each sequence in the beam.
 Calculate the probability of each candidate sequence by multiplying token probabilities along the path.
-- Keep only the top k sequences (where k is the beam width) based on their probabilities.
+3. Keep only the top k sequences (where k is the beam width) based on their probabilities.
 This step narrows down the search space to prevent exponential growth.
-- If any sequence in the beam generates the end token, it's considered a completed sequence.
+4. If any sequence in the beam generates the end token, it's considered a completed sequence.
-- Continue generating tokens until a maximum length is reached or no sequences remain.
+5. Continue generating tokens until a maximum length is reached or no sequences remain.
-- Select the highest-scoring completed sequence as the output.
+6. Select the highest-scoring completed sequence as the output.
 This represents the most likely sequence according to the model's probabilities.
+---
 ```
 Beam width is BIG: Better results, more RAM, slower
 Beam width is SMALL: Worse results, less RAM, faster